Score Breakdown

 - Crypto: Real custody on BTC, ETH and 8 altcoins through the Swiss bank entity, plus CFD exposure on 40 pairs through Dukascopy Europe

 The 1,200-instrument count beats Exness (230) and matches IG, Saxo and AvaTrade.
 For traders who want broad stock CFD exposure under tier-1 regulation, Dukascopy is one of the strongest fits in market.
-The genuine crypto custody under FINMA oversight is unique in this category, most competitors offer only CFD exposure on synthetic positions.

 Customer Support